Public Safety Staff

 Candice Torres, Dispatcher/Operator

 Antoine Stewart, Security Officer

 Debra Hofmann, Security Officer

 Bridgett Doty, Parking Officer

-As a member of the DePauw community, the occasion may arise when you may interact with a Police Officer from the Public Safety Office.
+As a member of the DePauw community, the occasion may arise when you may interact with a Police Officer from the DePauw Police Department.
 This could happen for a variety of reasons.
 The officer may be investigating a crime or they may believe you are a witness and have information that might be helpful.
 In all cases, if an officer asks you to identify yourself, you are required by Indiana State Law IC 34-28-5-3.5 and DePauw University code of conduct, number 16, to produce identification or give personal identity information including your name, address, date of birth, etc.

 If the officer is investigating a crime or complaint, they may also ask reasonable questions to help them determine whether a crime has occurred or a complaint is valid.
 Refusal to answer questions may prevent an officer from gathering all necessary information.
-If an officer stops you, you should do your best to try to answer the questions the officer poses.
-Running from Public Safety Police Officers is not advised in any situation.
-It is an additional violation of State Law and the University’s Code of Conduct to flee or resist Public Safety Police Officers, as well as any other local law enforcement Officers.
+If an officer stops you, you should do your best to try to answer the questions the officer poses, running from DePauw Police Officers is not advised in any situation, it is an additional violation of State Law and the University’s Code of Conduct to flee or resist DePauw Police Officers, as well as any other local law enforcement Officers.

-If during any encounter with a DePauw Public Safety Police Officer you feel that the officer has acted unprofessionally or inappropriately, contact the Office of Public Safety Director during normal business hours, 765-658-5555 or email@example.com
+If during any encounter with a DePauw Police Officer you feel that the officer has acted unprofessionally or inappropriately, contact the Police Department Director during normal business hours, 765-658-5555 or email@example.com

 Note: The contents of this page are intended to provide useful information to the general public.
 It should not be construed as legal advice or counsel.
 You should consult an attorney who may advise you of your specific legal rights and remedies in a given circumstance.